About camp kee-mo-kee

 Leadership

-At Camp Kee-Mo-Kee, we believe that youth should lead youth.
+At Camp Kee-Mo-Kee, we believe in youth leading youth.
 The camp’s leadership is and always has been based on this principle with progressive leadership development starting with the personal growth experienced by campers.

 The Camp Kee-Mo-Kee Future Leaders Program is designed to teach older campers valuable leadership skills.
 Campers progress through the leadership training camps (JLIT, LIT and CIT), and often transition into staff.